Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Solving problems with inequality constraints

 \subsection{Parallel exact line search}

 A key component in the semismooth Newton solver used in \qpalm{} is the line search procedure that minimizes the augmented Lagrangian along the direction of the Newton step.
-Thanks to the specific piecewise quadratic structure of the objective, the minimizer along the Newton step can be computed exactly \cite[\S3.2]{hermans_qpalm_2022}.
+Thanks to the specific piecewise quadratic structure of the objective, the minimizer can be computed exactly \cite[\S3.2]{hermans_qpalm_2022}.

 Below, we derive how a bisection algorithm can be used to find the optimal step size in linear time.
-This is an improvement compared to the complexity of the sorting-based algorithm in \cite[Alg.\,2]{hermans_qpalm_2022}.
+This is an improvement compared to the linearithmic complexity of the sorting-based algorithm in \cite[Alg.\,2]{hermans_qpalm_2022}.
 Finally, we discuss how the line search algorithm can be parallelized and vectorized.

 For the sake of simplicity, consider the abstract QP formulation of \eqref{eq:ocp}: